How Long Do You Have to Wait After Eating To Swim?

 Finally, you should also consider this suggestion when you decide to take a dip in a pool, sea or river: if the water is very cold, get in slowly so that if your body starts to experience symptoms of hydrocution you can leave or get help.

-If you'd like to read similar articles to How Long Do You Have to Wait After Eating To Swim?, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to How Long Do You Have to Wait After Eating To Swim?, we recommend you visit our Diseases & secondary effects category.